brooth/jeta-site/mysite/home/markdown/install.md

 After the plugin is applied, you can use `apt` to setup the annotation processing environment.

 ### `jeta.properties`
 In the next step, it's recommended to create `jeta.properties` file to be able to config code generation behavior.
-This file should be located in the root package of the source set.
+You should put this file into root package of the source set.
 Complete configuration guide is on [this page](/guide/config.html).
-At the installation stage to provide `metasitory.package` property is enough:
+At this step - to provide `metasitory.package` property is enough:

     :::properties
     metasitory.package=com.example